-- (a) The names and testimonials of candidates for admission to the College as Junior Members shall be received by the Senior Tutor and the names of those recommended for admission shall be submitted to a meeting of the Warden and Tutors' Committee (in the case of those recommended for admission to read for an undergraduate degree) or of the Graduate Committee (in the case of those recommended for admission to read for a graduate degree). - (b) Apart from Graduate Scholars no Junior Member shall be admitted to the College without the consent of the Warden and Tutors' Committee or the Graduate Committee as the case may be. - (c) All persons to be admitted as Junior Members shall be presented by the Dean or the Dean of Graduates to the Warden who shall admit them by taking each person's hand after presentation and stating "I admit you to the College", whereupon they shall inscribe their names in a Book kept by the Warden for the purpose.
+- (a) The names and testimonials of candidates for admission to the College as Junior Members shall be received by the Senior Tutor and the names of those recommended for admission shall be submitted to a meeting of the Warden and Tutors' Committee. - (b) Apart from Graduate Scholars no Junior Member shall be admitted to the College without the consent of the Warden and Tutors' Committee. - (c) All persons to be admitted as Junior Members shall be presented by the Dean or the Dean of Graduates to the Warden who shall admit them by taking each person's hand after presentation and stating "I admit you to the College", whereupon they shall inscribe their names in a Book kept by the Warden for the purpose.